ds-102/sp25/syllabus.md

 Lectures will be held in-person **Tuesdays and Thursdays** from **12:30 - 2 PM in 245 Li Ka Shing**.
 Recordings will be made available on the course website within 24 hours.

+Laptop use during lecture is discouraged.
+If you have circumstances that require or would benefit from the use of a laptop to support your learning during class (including but not limited to accommodations), you should fill out the [exemption form](https://docs.google.com/forms/d/e/1FAIpQLScUdBwGe9AvTwKVfkAXDZ8XRFPa_42NA18qYvEN4CwH_gT0sg/viewform).

 ### Discussion
 {:.no_toc}
 Discussion section will be held on **Wednesdays**, led by your GSIs.
 These sections will cover important problem-solving skills that bridge the concepts in lectures with the skills you’ll need to apply the ideas on the homework and beyond.